FlameNV/youtube-concept/README.md

-# Youtube-concept - учебный проэкт Glo Academy
+# Youtube-concept - training project from Glo Academy

-Проэкт выполнил: Никита Выжол
+Project was completed by: Nikita Vyzhol

-## Используемые технологии:
+## Technologies used:
 - HTML
 - CSS
 - Normalize.css